leifj/academia-category/academia-entity-category.md

 1. Overview
 ----------------

-Research and Education Federations are encouraged to use the REFEDS Academia Entity Category to annotate such member identity providers that represents academic institutions in order to distinguish them from identity providers that are not able to claim any affiliation with the international research and education community.
+Research and Education Federations are encouraged to use the REFEDS Academia Entity Category to annotate those member identity providers that represent academic institutions, in order to distinguish them from identity providers that are not able to claim any affiliation with the international research and education community.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [RFC2119].
 This definition is written in compliance with the Entity Category SAML Entity Metadata Attribute Types specification [EntityCatTypes].